 News

-“I learned in the past two weeks that the Dean of the Faculty had decided to reorganize,” Lewis said.
+“I learned in the past two weeks that the dean of the Faculty had decided to reorganize,” Lewis said.
 “That was unexpected.”

-Kirby said the change is part of an administrative reshuffling that aims to integrate the Office of the Dean of Harvard College—which oversees the student experience outside the classroom—and the Office of the Dean of Undergraduate Education, headed by Benedict H. “Dick” Gross ’71.
+Kirby said the change is part of an administrative reshuffling that aims to integrate the Office of the Dean of Harvard College—which oversees the student experience outside the classroom—and the Office of the Dean of Undergraduate Education, currently headed by Benedict H. Gross ’71.

-But his plan to act on the idea was not public knowledge until today.
+But his plan to act on the idea was not public knowledge until yesterday.

 “There was no hint that he was going to be leaving,” Kirshner said.